Richard Pathirana: Life and career

 In 1980, he entered politics and became the Akmeemana Sri Lanka Freedom Party organiser.
 He was first elected to the Parliament in 1983 in the Akmeemana by-election that year.
-Hw was the chief opposition whip from 1989 to 1994 in the Sri Lankan parliament and he was the Galle District leader for the Sri Lanka Freedom Party at many elections.
+He was the chief opposition whip from 1989 to 1994 in the Sri Lankan parliament and he was the Galle District leader for the Sri Lanka Freedom Party at many elections.

 He was re-elected to the parliament in 1994 and was appointed minister of education and higher education and chief government whip in the People's Alliance government of Chandrika Kumaratunga.
 He was the leader of the house i 2000 to 2001 and was the minister for state administration, home affairs and administration reforms.
 Later, due to ill health, he retired from politics.

 Pathirana died on 3 July 2008, at the age of 70.
-His son, Ramesh, is a current member of parliament and minister of plantation industries and eExport agriculture.
+His son, Ramesh, is a current member of parliament and minister of plantation industries and export agriculture.